Skip to content

 }

 Restart Claude Desktop after saving.
-The MolPy tools should appear in the tool picker.
+The MolCrafts tools should appear in the tool picker.

 How MCP works

-The MolPy MCP server runs as a separate process.
-The client launches molpy mcp, asks which tools are available, and then sends tool calls over JSON-RPC.
+python -m molmcp runs as a subprocess of the MCP client (Claude Code, Claude Desktop, …).
+The client asks which tools are available and then sends tool calls over JSON-RPC.

 └─────────────┘ └──────────────────┘